jacobp100/reasonml-playground-native/README.md

 Currently any js build of BuckleScript will be 4mb+, and that is enough to crash the Metro bundler.
 Running node with 6gb of old space fixes this - but it'll take 10 minutes.

-Doing this, you can generate a static jsbundle file, and then modify react-native-threads to force it to load all bundles from the bundled files (like it does in production).
-That mostly works.
+Doing this, you can generate a static jsbundle file, and then you can modify the native code for react-native-threads to force it to load all bundles from the bundled files (like it does in production).
+That mostly works - you'll be able to compile and format code with this mechanism.

 If we can figure out how to get a smaller bundle, that would help a lot.
-Currently we bundle reason (for refmt) and BuckleScript's playground (which I think includes refmt).
+Currently we bundle reason (for refmt) and BuckleScript's playground (which I think includes refmt again).
 There's probably a lot of room for improvement here.
 We can also look into something like Haul (or related packages) to generate the jsbundle - that'll be much faster because we can sidestep babel.

 That's all quite a lot of hassle for now, and makes development not fun.
-So I think for now, it makes sense to continue with SwiftUI development, focusing mostly on the runtime bundle, which can be shared when things improve.
+So I think for now, it makes sense to continue with SwiftUI development, focusing mostly on the runtime bundle in JS (under `/runtime`), which can be shared when things improve.
 The UI will be pretty minimal in this project, so a rewrite where we can reuse the runtime will be quite quick.